 Translated into plain English; it means to give away or make a gift of a “small amount of marijuana” (42.5 grams or less).
 But it’s a confusing phrase.
 Because it implies that a gift is somehow a sale – though of course a gift is by definition not a sale.
 A sale is a trade of something for something else of value, usually money.

 You can also check out our in-depth articles on Minnesota marijuana laws.

 Sentencing entrapment is not a complete legal defense but it is a defense in a common situation.
 In most sales cases, police use informants.

 Informants are often under heavy pressure by police to provide actionable information.
-These threats sometimes motivate the informant to pass the pressure along to a seller, to one way or another cause the seller to sell a much larger quantity than they ever have before.
+These threats sometimes motivate the informant to pass the pressure along to a seller.
+Police want a bigger bust out of the informant.
+So the informant pressures the seller for a much larger quantity than they ever have sold before.

-The seller may have sold single ounces of marijuana, but the police informant must manipulate the seller to find six kilos to sell.
+The seller may have only sold single ounces of marijuana; but the police informant manipulates the seller to find six kilos to sell.
 The seller had no predisposition to sell kilos, only ounces; but the government (its agent, the informant) caused the more severe level crime.
 The law calls this sentencing entrapment.

-It can result in acquittal of a more serious charge based on a larger amount, but may result in a lesser-included offense conviction.
+It can result in acquittal of a more serious charge based on a larger amount.
+But may also result in a lesser-included offense conviction.